 Parties and Going Out

-If you will be hosting a big Halloween party, think about having a “potluck” event.
+If you’re hosting a big Halloween party, think about having a “pot-luck” or “bring your own” to keep it a budget-friendly event.

 Rather than spending big bucks getting everything for the party, buy prizes and ask people to vote on the scariest and most creative dishes or the best “potions” someone can make.